Or more precisely, most people have been misled about economics, politics, and human nature. The truth is:

 — — — — — —

-2017 May 16, version 1.03.
-I will be glad to consider suggestions for alterations to this list, but I want to keep it small enough for a leaflet that fits two sides of a half page.
+2017 Dec 22, version 1.07.
+The leaflet fits two sides of a half page.
 The title is taken from the 1974 comedy album by Firesign Theatre.